alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 According to Karen L. Maudlin, an experienced licensed psychologist, some adult children of divorce (ACODs), wonder if their marriages are as ill-fated as their parents’.
 Although the answer is no, it is necessary to acknowledge some significant challenges, such as not having the opportunity to learn commitment and problem-solving strategies.

-in many ways, it is tougher for ACODs to succeed at marriage.
+In many ways, it is tougher for ACODs to succeed at marriage.
 Therefore, the author mentions three common fears to this age group, which is essential for them to confront: the fear of failure, the fear of betrayal, and the fear of abandonment.
 By taking a few practical steps, ACODs may prevent these fears from damaging their own marriage.

 **_Overcoming fear_**